top of page

-When thinking about serving a s.42 notice, there are several costs to consider on top of the sum paid to the freeholder for the new lease.
+When thinking about serving a s.42 notice to extend the lease, there are several costs to consider on top of the sum paid to the freeholder.
 It is nearly impossible to predict the total cost to within a few hundred pounds but we hope that this guide assists you in planning and ensuring adequate funding is available at the point of completion.

 Premium for lease extension

 The payment to the freeholder for extending the lease.
-This is the capital amount paid in lieu of the freeholder giving up the right to future ground rents, and the idea that one day the flat would revert to the freeholder at the end of the lease term.
+This is the capital amount paid in lieu of the freeholder giving up the right to future ground rents and foregoing the right to take the flat back at the end of the lease.
+It is a complex calculation made up of a number of components.

-A good start is to use a lease extension calculator such as this one here, but please bear in mind this is only fully accurate for fixed ground rents, whereas most ground rents increase over time.
-As a leasehold solicitor with over 10 years experienced in this section, Ricky Coleman of Peppercorn Law states that "the government lease extension calculator is a very useful tool, but it does tend to be skewed towards the leaseholder, and your freeholders valuer is likely to apply the valuation method in a way that inflates the premium, so you may end up paying slightly more than the lease extension calculator states"
+A good start is to use a lease extension calculator such as this one here, but please bear in mind this is best use to give a ball park figure and only works in the case of fixed ground rents, whereas most ground rents increase over time.
+As a leasehold solicitor with over 10 years experienced in this section, Ricky Coleman of Peppercorn Law states that "a lease extension calculator is a very useful tool to prepare an overall budget for the section 42 process, but given the sums involved in this process, it is always sensible to obtain an independent valuation report from your own experienced leasehold valuer, before you start the process off.
+The same valuer will then negotiate with the landlords valuers on your behalf to achieve the best deal possible"

 Valuation Fees